logo

 Her background is varied in international K-12/higher education including curriculum development publications, media literacy, and micro-learning video production.
 A renowned speaker for Innovative Educators, her global presentations inspire teachers to reimagine their approach to students in need of assistance.
 The life-changing experience working with Arnie guides her work today.
 Her book, Always Ask for Help was published in February 2024.

-Sonja Stark (Director of Photography) began her freelance DP career after 12 years employed as an award-winning news videographer for CBS-TV news in upstate New York.
+Sonja Stark (Director of Photography) began her freelance DP career after 12 years employed as an award-winning news videographer for CBS-TV news in New York.
 She worked for the CBS affiliate WRGB-TV from 1994-2005.
 At WRGB, she earned 7 New York State Emmy nominations and three wins, two New York State Broadcaster awards, numerous AP awards and one Edward R. Murrow award.
 Her IMDB camera credits include episodic programming with PBS, Food Network, Nat Geo, Discovery and Food Network along with cinematography direction on several documentaries including“Tennis Fantasies” (2014), “An Affair of the Heart,” (2012), “The Lost Road of the Popes: Via Papale,” (2009), and “Full Signal,” (2012).
 She has production experience in over 72 countries.
 Stark created and leads PilotGirl Productions.

+Douglas Bachman (Director of Photography) has worked on six continents in 40 plus countries on productions including television series, commercials, narrative features and documentaries.
+Network clients include Discovery, National Geographic, Travel, HGTV, Animal Planet, A&E, History, ABC, and PBS.
+Corporate and non-profit clients include NASA, Johns Hopkins Applied Physics Lab, National Institutes of Health, T-Mobile, Morgan Stanley, Dress for Success and Greenpeace.
 He was Director of Photography for An Affair of the Heart, following rock icon Rick Springfield and his unusually devout fans (Winner Best of Fest, Toronto HotDocs and released on EPIX) and Tanzania, A Journey Within (Winner Best World Documentary, Soho International Film Festival).
 He also produced and shot multiple web series including creating the Telly Award winning POV-The Way I See It for Travel Channel.

 Fund Raising Goal and Breakdown of How money will be Spent

-• Crew - $10,000
+• Distribution $10,000

 Visit www.alwaysaskforhelp.com